-User Level Failure Mitigation (ULFM) is a set of new interfaces for MPI that enables message passing applications to restore MPI functionality affected by process failures.
+User Level Failure Mitigation (ULFM) is a set of new interfaces for MPI that enables message-passing applications to restore MPI functionality affected by process failures.
 The MPI implementation is spared the expense of internally taking protective and corrective automatic actions against failures.
-Instead, it can prevent any fault-related deadlock situation by reporting operations whose completions were rendered impossible by failures.
+Instead, it can prevent any fault-related deadlock situation by reporting operations wherein the completions were rendered impossible by failures.

-Using the constructs defined by ULFM, applications and libraries drive the recovery of the MPI state.
-Consistency issues resulting from failures are addressed according to an application’s needs, and the recovery actions are limited to the necessary MPI communication objects.
-A wide range of application types and middlewares are already building on top of ULFM to deliver scalable and user-friendly fault tolerance, notable recent additions include the CoArray Fortran language, and SAP databases.
-ULFM software is available in recent versions of both MPICH and Open MPI.
+Using the constructs defined by ULFM, applications and libraries drive the recovery of the parallel application and execution environment state.
+Consistency issues resulting from failures are addressed according to an application’s needs, and the recovery actions are limited to MPI communication objects.
+Many application types and middlewares are building on top of ULFM to deliver scalable fault tolerance.
+Notable additions include the CoArray Fortran language and SAP databases.
+ULFM software is available in recent versions of MPICH and Open MPI.